Chronology of the Great Famine

 The chronology of the Great Famine (An Gorta Mór or An Drochshaol, lit.
 'The Bad Life') documents a period of Irish history between 29 November 1845 and 1852 during which time the population of Ireland was reduced by 20 to 25 percent.
 The proximate cause was famine resulting from a potato disease commonly known as late blight.
 Although blight ravaged potato crops throughout Europe during the 1840s, the impact and human cost in Ireland – where a third of the population was entirely dependent on the potato for food but which also produced an abundance of other food – was exacerbated by a host of political, social and economic factors which remain the subject of historical debate.

 Chronology

 1843

-Potato blight was reported around the ports of New York, and Philadelphia.
+Potato blight was reported around the ports of New York and Philadelphia.

 1844

-The Belgium Government, in an attempt to solve a problem with curl and dry rot, imported seed potatoes from the United States, and had them planted at Cureghem, in West Flanders, the crop was reported as diseased.
-A Belgium botanist and mycologist, Desmazières, spotted the blight, in Frances's, adjacent, department Nord, with crop losses around Lille reported as significant.
-An outbreak was also reported, across the Channel, close to the port of Folkestone, Kent.
+The Belgian Government, in an attempt to solve a problem with curl and dry rot, imported seed potatoes from the United States, and had them planted at Cureghem, Anderlecht in the west of Flanders.
+The crop was reported as diseased.
+In, June 1844, Belgian botanist and mycologist, Desmazières, spotted the blight in Frances's, adjacent department Nord, with crop losses around Lille reported as significant.
 The first recorded evidence that the blight which had ravaged the potato crop in North America in 1843, had crossed the Atlantic.

 1845

 August

-At the beginning of August, a potato disease was reported in Kent, southern England.
+At the beginning of August, a potato disease was reported, across the Channel, close to the port of Folkestone, Kent, southern England.
+Charles Darwin, then resident at Down House, wrote to his former mentor, at Cambridge University, John Stevens Henslow on the appearance.